Online Enquiry

 • The record time to climb from the base of Kilimanjaro to Uhuru Peak is just under 6 hours, set by Karl Egloff in 2014.

-Kilimanjaro Climbing Routes to Uhuru Peak
+Kilimanjaro Climbing Routes To Uhuru Peak

 There are seven Kilimanjaro Climbing Routes that lead to Uhuru Peak.
 Each of them has its benefits and drawbacks, such as success rate, acclimatization profile, cost, scenic variety, etc. Below are all of these Kilimanjaro Routes, their description, and the number of days they take to get to the summit.